 - Review: Nutritional requirements and dietary advice targeted for pregnant and breastfeeding women (2011)

 Review of the 2013 Australian Dietary Guidelines

 The Australian Government has announced that it will provide $2.5 million to the National Health and Medical Research Council to review the 2013 Australian Dietary Guidelines.

-This review will ensure the guidelines remained a trusted resource by considering the best and most recent scientific evidence.
+This review will ensure the Guidelines remain a trusted resource by considering the best and most recent scientific evidence.

-NHMRC will soon begin the task of reviewing the dietary guidelines, with the first step being a scan of the latest nutrition science research and evidence from Australia and overseas.
+NHMRC will soon begin the task of reviewing the Guidelines, with the first step being a scan of the latest nutrition science research and evidence from Australia and overseas.

 Discretionary Foods and Drinks Review

 The Discretionary Foods and Drinks Review considered a substantial and comprehensive literature review on the current approaches used internationally for improving the definition and understanding of discretionary foods and drinks.
 A key issue highlighted during this work was the need for a review of the dietary guidelines.